Proryanator/neural-knight/Assets/README.md

 Here's information on mechanics and game design that you may need to reference and update from time to time.

+Prefab Structure:

+You'll have your main prefab, which will be the one that you drag into your scenes.
+Those will be at the highest level in the prefab folder.

+If there are sub-prefabs you'll have a folder called 'Parts' that will have the nested prefabs, or parts, of that prefab.

 ## Game Mechanics ##
 Put information in here on how CURRENT game mechanics work.
 As new mechanics are added, do update this.